HomeBlogJobsGP Salaries in Ireland | Detailed Guide and Calculator 2025

 How Much Does A General Practitioner Make in Ireland?

-Not every general practitioner earns the same buck as their payscale is highly influenced by various things such as experience, skills, market demand, etc.
+Not every general practitioner earns the same as their payscale is highly influenced by various things such as experience, skills, market demand, etc.

-If you are exploring Ireland GP Jobs, then you can expect a salary ranging between €100,000 to €130,000 annually.
-However, the actual salary might differ as this is a median salary range.
+If you want to become a GP or are already exploring GP Jobs (check our current job openings here), you can expect a salary ranging between €100,000 to €160,000 before taxes annually.
+However, the actual salary might differ as this is a median salary range, and salaries will vary depending on experience, qualifications, sessions worked, etc

 Newly qualified GPs typically start on the lower end of the scale, then their payscale grows gradually.
 On the other hand, experienced practitioners, especially those in urban areas or with specialized skills, can see their salaries rise significantly.
-For those running their own practices or working in private healthcare, the earnings can even reach or exceed €150,000.
+For those running their own practices or working in private healthcare, the earnings can even reach or exceed €160,000.

 Breakdown Of Ireland GP salary